 Search with Elasticsearch

 By default, Magento uses MySQL for all search operations.
-Magento Commerce allows you to use Elasticsearch as a more optimized search solution.
+Adobe Commerce allows you to use Elasticsearch as a more optimized search solution.
 With Elasticsearch, the time on query processing will not change with the growth of search results (the way it does with MySQL).
 Elasticsearch can provide scaling opportunities when you experience increased loads on your store.

 To run Magento with Elasticsearch, you don’t need any specific configuration–just install the server and select the Elasticsearch search engine option in Magento admin.